Review and road test of the Ford Mondeo Estate

 Considerable design effort has been expended into making this car 25% lighter than its predecessor, an improvement possible thanks to things like a magnesium inner tailgate structure that's 40% lighter than before.

-So, what impact has all of this made on this car's balance sheet returns?
-Well, the popular 2.0 TDCi 150 diesel variant we tried will return a combined fuel economy figure of 56.5mpg and emissions of 132g/km in estate form - which is better than you could expect from a rival Vauxhall Insignia 2.0 CDTi 170PS Sports Tourer.
-Opt for this Ford's 2.0 TDCi unit in pokier 180PS guise and the figures drop only slightly to 55.4mpg and 134g/km.
-If you're happy with petrol power, then the 165PS 1.5-litre EcoBoost engine puts out 152g/km of CO2 and manages 42.8mpg, efficiency figures that aren't especially stellar.
+So, what impact has all of this made on this car's WLTP balance sheet returns?
+Well, the popular 2.0 TDCi 150 diesel manual variant we tried will return a combined fuel economy figure of up to 56.5mpg and emissions of up to 116g/km in estate form.
+Opt for this Ford's 2.0 TDCi unit in pokier 190PS guise and the figures drop only slightly to 53.3mpg and 127g/km.
+The petrol HEV variant manages 50.4mpg and up to 99g/km.

 It's no use kidding ourselves that the Ford Mondeo estate is, or will ever be, a glamorous vehicle, but the MK4 model is sprinkled with enough clever design and high-tech equipment to make it anything but a run of the mill load lugger.
 Its sheer capaciousness is a given and, if space matters, the Mondeo estate more than justifies itself with nearly 1700-litres of cargo volume when you fold the back seats flat.